skjolber/mockito-soap-cxf/README.md

 }
 ```

-# License
+# Troubleshooting
-Apache license 2.0.
+There seems to be an issue with the use of the `-exsh` parameter for passing headers into the mock and schema validation.
+Rather than supplying the wsdl location, supply the XSD locations to work around the problem until a solution can be found.

 [Apache 2.0]:          	http://www.apache.org/licenses/LICENSE-2.0.html
 [issue-tracker]:       	https://github.com/skjolber/mockito-soap-cxf/issues
 [Maven]:                http://maven.apache.org/

-# Troubleshooting
-There seems to be an issue with the use of the `-exsh` parameter for passing headers into the mock and schema validation.
-Rather than supplying the wsdl location, supply the XSD locations to work around the problem until a solution can be found.